bc-bytes/cognitive-tests/README.md

 If you use any part of this code in a research project, please consider citing [our paper](https://www.researchgate.net/publication/295106328_Mobile_Framework_for_Cognitive_Assessment_Trail_Making_Test_and_Reaction_Time_Test).

-Also, please read the DISCLAIMER before using any of this code.
+Please read the DISCLAIMER before using any of this code.

 ## Trail Making